Ukraine-Russia invasion: Schalke removes sponsor Gazprom from their shirt

 The bigger picture

-UEFA, who are yet to decide whether the 2022 Champions League final will continue to be staged in Saint Petersburg on May 28, are also under pressure to break their association with Russian energy corporation Gazprom.
+UEFA, who are yet to decide whether the 2022 Champions League final will continue to be staged in Saint Petersburg on May 28, are also under pressure regarding their association with Russian energy corporation Gazprom.

 A letter sent to European football’s governing body from EU politicians reads: "We call on you to stop considering Saint Petersburg and other Russian cities as venues for international football competitions and to choose as a first and very urgent step an alternative venue for the Champions League final on May 28, 2022.